 This aromatic bulbous herb is naturally loaded with countless health benefits.
 However, fermented garlic is another ballgame entirely.

 It is important to point out that raw garlic is more beneficial to health than cooked garlic.
-This shows that many of the health properties are lost when garlic is cooked.
+This shows that many health properties are lost when garlic is cooked.

-Therefore, eat raw garlic to take full advantage of everything it has to offer.
+Therefore, eat raw garlic to take full advantage of everything it offers.
 But even then, the human body cannot digest or process the nutrients present in fresh garlic.

-The best way to obtain all the essential nutrients from cloves of garlic is to ferment them.
+The best way to obtain all the essential nutrients from garlic cloves is to ferment them.
 You can ferment garlic with cloves peeled or the skins on.

 Fermented garlic is not as spicy as its raw counterpart.
 But it still has a delicate, tangy, soft taste that is quite impressive.